ThemeFuse/Brizy/README.md

 ## Changelog

 ### 2.4.27 - 2023-08-08
-* New: Added new blocks
+* New: Added 26 new premade design templates

 ### 2.4.26 - 2023-07-12
 * New: Added custom video URL for Block background